 As Germany is known as a country of immigrants and immigration, so people from around the world came to reside there.
 Moreover, they bring with them their culture and dialect.

-English is not an official language of Belgium however people speak it widely.
-They speak three official languages that are Flemish, Dutch and French.
+English is not the official language of Belgium however people speak it widely.
+They speak three official languages that are Flemish, Dutch, and French.
 Along with these languages, 38-55% of the Belgium population speak English as a second language.

 The people of Belgium give great importance to English in higher education.
 English proficiency in Belgium is 61.5.
 Therefore it is one of the top English-speaking countries in Europe.